What to do in Kotor: the Most Picturesque Town in Montenegro

 Go to Mamula Island

 Visit Mamula Island for a day of sun, swimming and relaxation.
-This tiny island is home to crystal-clear waters and stunning views of the bay from its beachfront.

 Or, for an exotic city break, stay at the luxurious Mamula Island Hotel, a reconstructed 19th-century fort, where you can enjoy pampering and exceptional care.
+The island has a dark history, but don't let it get to you, it's all in the past.

 If you're still looking for more activities after all the above, there are plenty of other adventurous options to choose from!